On nuclear pasts

 Concept

-CURATORIAL FIELDWORK
+CURATORIAL AND ARTISTIC FIELDWORK

 ARTIST-LED FIELD TRIPS